uludag/nosql-biosets/readme.md

 and run `./bin/elasticsearch` command.

-Now we can index downloaded UniProt xml file by running the following command from nosqlbiosets project root folder (typically takes 5 to 8 hours, we can go to the next step without waiting the termination of whole indexing process).
+Now we can index downloaded UniProt xml file by running the following command from nosqlbiosets project root folder (typically requires 7 to 8 hours with Elasticsearch, and between 4 and 5 hours with MongoDB) we can go to the next step without waiting the termination of whole indexing process).